nmdanny-uni/intro2cs1_ex9_tests/README.md

 In some systems, you may need to use `python3` instead, in which case, change the line `PYTHON_PROC_ARGS = ["python", "../game.py"]` to `PYTHON_PROC_ARGS = ["python3", "../game.py"]`
 at `test_game.py`

+Similarly, `pytest` must refer to the python3 version.
+(Ensure that via `pytest --version`, should look something like `programs/python/python36`).